 The Dolphins have a 12-8 record with Tannehill as a starter over the last three seasons.
 Because of his injury history, the front office should select a quarterback in the draft, but the seventh-year veteran is the team's best option on a deal that holds $13.4 million in dead cap beyond this year, per Spotrac.

 The New Orleans Saints sent a third-round pick to the New York Jets for quarterback Teddy Bridgewater and a sixth-rounder, which shows a moderate investment in a player who could go elsewhere in the offseason.

 The Saints' decision to surrender a top-100 pick indicates the team has an interest in passing the torch to him once quarterback Drew Brees decides to retire.
-The 39-year-old signal-caller signed a two-year, $50 million deal that voids at the end of the 2019 term.
+Ahead of the 2018 season, the 39-year-old signed a two-year, $50 million deal that voids at the end of the 2019 term.